reguster/isbn-visualization/README.md

 The frontend requires an `images` folder containing the dataset images.
 These images can be generated using the `convert_png_to_dzi.sh` script.
 Make sure to follow the instructions in the [Scripts](#scripts) section to generate and place the images correctly.

+You can also download the premade Image DZI folder zip file from [here](https://pixeldrain.com/u/KJb4MVYM) and extract it in the `frontend/images` folder.

 # Backend